 Our job is to struggle against the Amalek ideology, generation after generation.
 There is a tendency to underplay pronouncements of hatred as “mere rhetoric”; that is a mistake.
 As the Jewish people have learned, time and again, those who promise violence should be taken at their word.
-And at the same time, we also must find more Jethros.

 Yad Vashem has been recognizing the Righteous Among the Nations since 1963.
-There are 27,712 such people who are recognized, even though there certainly many more people who helped save the lives of Jews.
-These rescuers include people Oscar Schindler and Irina Sandler who saved thousands of lives.
+There are 27,712 such people who are recognized, even though there were certainly more people who helped save the lives of Jews.
+These rescuers include people like Oscar Schindler and Irina Sandler who saved thousands of lives.
 Personally, I am drawn to the less famous rescuers, uneducated rural peasants who saved lives without thinking twice.

 Years ago, a friend of mine was visiting Yad Vashem while there was a ceremony inducting a rural Polish couple into the Righteous Among the Nations.
 The couple were being interviewed about what they had done, and they were asked why they risked their lives to rescue Jews.
 The answer was so moving in its simplicity:

-were running, and they needed a place to stay.
+They (the Jews) were running, and they needed a place to stay.
 So we took them in.

 That is the lesson for today.
 All of the well educated men in the U.S. Department of State had less heart and heroism than this simple couple.
 We need to learn from this couple that if people need help, we need to be there for them.
 In times of moral crisis, we need to think less, talk less, and do more.